-After shooting 100+ weddings over the last few years, it’s easy to say that I’ve probably had an intimate, insider’s perspective into more weddings than most people.
+After shooting hundreds of weddings over the last few years, it’s easy to say that I’ve probably had an intimate, insider’s perspective into more weddings than most people.
 To make everyone’s lives a little easier I would like to extend some pro tips from my personal experiences.

 Some helpful DOs and DON’Ts from your friendly wedding professional